 Spain has what’s called ‘titulitis’, or a problem with requiring documents to prove anything.
 Can you drive a car?
 PROVE IT.
 Can you pick up a letter at the post office from your grandma?
 PROVE IT.
 And when it comes to speaking English, only a stamped letter from an official language assessment will suffice.

-Recently, the European government required all university students to present a minimum B1 level of English to even get the paper copy of their degree (ach-titulitis!).
+The Spanish government requires all university students to present a minimum B1 level of English to even get the paper copy of their degree (ach-titulitis!).
 If you’re totally new to teaching, the system of level assessments and certificates is confusing, especially one against another.
 What does a Trinity Level 7 correspond to in Cambridge?
 What does CPE stand for?
 Try being in charge of academic development at a school and explaining that to parents whose first defense will be, “I don’t know, I studied French.”

 The Takeaway – School’s Out for Summer